CopernicaMarketingSoftware/Documentation/Mailerq/5.4/other-configuration.md

 user:           <user name> (empty by default)
 ````

-The user name to change identify to after the SMTP and HTTP ports have been opened.
+The username to change identity to after the SMTP and HTTP ports have been opened.

 ## Lockfile